sotalol hydrochloride 80 mg

 CONSUMER MEDICINE INFORMATION

-The name of your medicine is Cardol.
-It contains the active ingredient sotalol.
+The name of your medicine is CARDOL.
+It contains the active ingredient sotalol hydrochloride.

-Cardol is used for the prevention and treatment of supraventricular and ventricular
+CARDOL is used for the prevention and treatment of supraventricular and ventricular

 Your doctor may have prescribed it for another reason.